 North Cerney works very closely with Bibury as we share a head teacher.
-We also work closely with nearby schools that the SENCO also works in.
 As well as having a good working relationship with other schools within DGAT and in the Cotswold clusters.
 This enables the SENCO to share resources and expertise as well as ensuring that we are always providing the best and most up to date education.
-The SENCO also works closely with other agencies including Educational Psychologist, school nurses, occupational therapists, the continence team, a Speech and Language Therapist or a member of the Advisory Teaching Service.
+The SENCO also works closely with other agencies including Educational Psychologist, school nurses, occupational therapists, the continence team, a Speech and Language Therapist and members of the Advisory Teaching Service.